fallenhitokiri/drupan/Readme.md

   - Generate archives and RSS Feeds
   - Easily extend it using plugins
   - Minimal external dependencies
+  - syntax highlighting using pygments

 ### Jinja
-We use Jinja as template system and you can access everything drupan considers Content in every template.
+drupan uses Jinja as template system and you can access everything drupan considers Content in every template.
 So your imagination is the limit of your site.
 (Well beside some technical stuff)